 77% of combined teacher and administrative staff noted agreement with the question “I receive useful feedback about my work at this school”, (this is a drop from 85% in 2017).

 The School Climate survey results for staff indicate very high levels of satisfaction with the professional learning model in place.
 88% staff agree they are well supported at the school and 98% of staff agree that the school actively looks for ways to improve.
 Further development of teacher expertise is a key strategy.
 The professional learning model includes embedded coaching, additional time for every teacher to be a part of a professional learning community meeting during the school day and support to collaboratively inquire into their practice using an Action Learning model.
 The 9 coaches supported teachers throughout the year with new and experienced teachers receiving coaching, demonstrating it as a strength-based rather than a deficit approach to building capacity.
 Coaching feedback is highly positive with every teacher being coached rating their teaching after coaching 1 or 2 intervals higher on a 5 point scale.
-In addition a strong focus on sharing practice within the school, across the network and at the national level has built the Turner staff as a strong professional learning culture.
+In addition, a strong focus on sharing practice within the school, across the network and at the national level has built the Turner staff as a strong professional learning culture.
 This professional learning model has been further developed for 2019 through coaching and training for the executive teaching team who will be responsible for mentoring professional learning leaders in 2019.

 Strengthen strategic partnerships with families and the wider community to engage in children’s learning and development